Tyrell Heaton

 Southern Europe

-Camogli, Itlay - haven't heard of it, neither have most; it is on the other side of the peninsula from Portofino - equally as impressive and less expensive.
+Camogli, Italy - haven't heard of it, neither have most; it is on the other side of the peninsula from Portofino - equally as impressive and less expensive.

 Southern Italy - people take advantage of the beach daily.